 Thankfully Google Domains takes no interest in marketing to their existing clients.
 They provide a simple, yet powerful interface to accomplish everything with ease.
 After using the advertisement-laden GoDaddy platform, it’s a refreshing look at what a company can achieve when they prioritize custom satisfaction.

 Integrated features may not be the top of your priorities when choosing a domain registrar, but it is always nice to know what else is included with your purchase.
+For instance, if you’re to set up your online shop, you’d rather want to compare GoDaddy and Shopify than GoDaddy and Google.

 GoDaddy domains have no shortage of possible integrations, they are the king of cross-promotions and product upsells after all.
 We can add nearly any service or feature at a cost, but what actually comes with just the purchase of a domain name?